tructn/local-prunner/README.md

 # ✂️ Local Prunner
-Super tiny CLI to prune your completed branch in your local
+Super tiny CLI to prune completed branches in your local

 ## Build
 ```